 The first summit talks between Pakistan and Bangladesh ended in failure on Saturday night (29 June).

-The first summit talks between Pakistan and Bangladesh ended in failure on Saturday night (29 June).
+Background: The first summit talks between Pakistan and Bangladesh ended in failure on Saturday night (29 June).
 There was no progress on the major issues dividing the two countries.
 A Bangladesh spokesman said Pakistan had refused to accept the principle that it should share the assets of the former united country with Bangladesh.

 Primer Minister Zulfikar Ali Bhutto of Pakistan delayed his departure from Dacca, the Bangladesh capital, for two hours so that more talks could be held in an attempt to reach agreement.
 However, he had his Bangladesh counterpart, Sheik Mujibur Rahman failed to solve the outstanding problems.
 Talks on a Ministerial level also plodded on to a stalemate.